arteria/cmsplugin-contact-plus/README.md

 Do not forget to add ``'django.template.loaders.app_directories.Loader'`` to ``TEMPLATE_LOADERS`` in your settings.py.

+## Known issues

+### Typo in attribute's name

+Affected versions: < 1.1.0

+To fix / to upgrade to a version >= 1.1.0 just alter the table using the following MySQL statement:

+    ALTER TABLE cmsplugin_contactplus CHANGE recipient_email reciepient_email VARCHAR(75) NOT NULL;

 ## TODO and planned features
 - Save send data to a NoSQL database (eg. MongoDB).